anhaidgroup/delex/README.md

 ## Delex: Blocking for Entity Matching
 Welcome to Delex!
-Delex is a system specialized for entity matching built on top of Apache Spark.
+Delex is a blocking system specialized for entity matching built on top of Apache Spark.

 ### Installation